imanmay2/C-PROGRAMMING/README.md

 # C-Programming
-These are the C programs done by "Programming Partner with Manmay".
+These are the C programs done by "Programming Partner with Manmay and Soumadeep".
 # Collaborators:
   @SoumadeepChoudhury
   @Manmay Chakraborty